Johnny Carson: Legacy and impact on popular culture

 Carson's show launched the careers of many performers, especially comedians and musicians.
 For a comedian appearing on the show, getting Carson to laugh and being invited to the guest chair were considered the highest honors.
-Notable among these were David Letterman, Robin Williams, Jay Leno, Jerry Seinfeld, Arsenio Hall, Jeff Foxworthy, Ellen DeGeneres, Rodney Dangerfield, Joan Rivers, David Brenner, Tim Allen, Drew Carey, Howie Mandel, Roseanne Barr and Don Rickles.
+Notable among these were David Letterman, Freddie Prinze, Robin Williams, Jay Leno, Jerry Seinfeld, Arsenio Hall, Jeff Foxworthy, Ellen DeGeneres, Rodney Dangerfield, Joan Rivers, David Brenner, Tim Allen, Drew Carey, Howie Mandel, Roseanne Barr, and Don Rickles.
 Carson was successor to The Ed Sullivan Show as a showcase for different types of talent, as well as continuing a vaudeville-style variety show.

 In 1966, Carson popularized Milton Bradley's game Twister when he played it with actress Eva Gabor.
 Not widely known up to that time, the game skyrocketed in popularity after the broadcast.

-Comedians who credit Carson as an influence include David Letterman, Jay Leno, Conan O'Brien, Dennis Miller, Bill Maher, Joan Rivers, Larry Wilmore, Ray Romano, Don Rickles, Bob Newhart, Angie Dickinson, Carl Reiner, Mel Brooks, Dick Cavett, Norm Macdonald, David Steinberg, Jerry Seinfeld, Ellen DeGeneres, Garry Shandling, Steve Martin, Ray Combs, Arsenio Hall, Craig Ferguson, Orson Bean, and Jimmy Fallon.
+Comedians who have credited Carson as an influence include David Letterman, Jay Leno, Conan O'Brien, Dennis Miller, Bill Maher, Joan Rivers, Larry Wilmore, Ray Romano, Don Rickles, Bob Newhart, Angie Dickinson, Carl Reiner, Mel Brooks, Dick Cavett, Norm Macdonald, David Steinberg, Jerry Seinfeld, Ellen DeGeneres, Garry Shandling, Steve Martin, Ray Combs, Arsenio Hall, Craig Ferguson, Orson Bean, and Jimmy Fallon.

 Brian Wilson was an avid fan of the show and in 1977 wrote a song titled "Johnny Carson" as a tribute.
 It was released on the Beach Boys Love You album.

+In 1983 he was awarded American Library Association Honorary Membership.

 Personal life

-Despite his on-camera demeanor, Carson was introverted and shy off-camera.
-He was known for avoiding most large parties and was referred to as "the most private public man who ever lived."
+Despite his on-camera demeanor, Carson was introverted off-camera.
+He avoided most parties and was called "the most private public man who ever lived."
 Dick Cavett recalled, "I felt sorry for Johnny in that he was so socially uncomfortable.
 I've hardly ever met anybody who had as hard a time as he did."
 In addition, George Axelrod once said of Carson, "Socially, he doesn't exist.
 The reason is that there are no television cameras in living rooms.
 If human beings had little red lights in the middle of their foreheads, Carson would be the greatest conversationalist on Earth."
+Musician John Oates later similarly recalled that "he was very subdued.
+But the moment the countdown started—'three, two, one'—and the lights came on the camera, he was Johnny Carson.
+He was like, boom.
+It was that pencil-tapping thing with the coffee mug.
+And then the moment they went to a commercial, it was like he just stopped."